19hours/sg-statutes/Acts/Companies Act.md

 (B) where the public accountant who prepared the report under section 207 for the company on behalf of its auditor for the financial year in question, did not prepare such report for the company (whether on behalf of the same auditor or a different auditor) for the previous financial year, the calendar year which coincides with the financial year in question or, where the financial year in question straddles more than one calendar year, the first of those calendar years; and

-(ii) such amount of fees (together with an itemised break down of the fees that are attributable to the provision of audit and non‑audit services) paid to the auditors of the company and its subsidiaries for the financial period covered by the last balance‑sheet and the last profit and loss accounts lodged together with the annual return, as is required to be disclosed in the annual report of the company by the securities exchange.
+(ii) such amount of fees (together with an itemised break down of the fees that are attributable to the provision of audit and non‑audit services) paid to the auditors of the company and its subsidiaries for the financial period covered by the last financial statements lodged together with the annual return, as is required to be disclosed in the annual report of the company by the securities exchange.

 [S 704/2013 wef 02/12/2013]

+[S 383/2015 wef 01/07/2015]

 2. For the purposes of paragraph 1, where the last return of a company consists of a summary of return and a main return, a reference to the last return of the company shall, unless the context requires otherwise, be construed as a reference to the last summary of return of the company.